-D. 2-DF Scheduling Algorithm
+4.4 | 2-DF Scheduling Algorithm

-Algorithm 1 shows the pseudo-code for 2-DF scheduling.
-The algorithm tracks the total resources allocated to each user as well as the user's 2-dominant share, s_i .
-At each step, DRF picks the user with the lowest 2-dominant share among those with tasks ready to run, if that user's task demand can be satisfied, i.e., there are enough resources.
+We present the 2-DF scheduling pseudocode in Algorithm 1.
+The algorithm calculates the first dominant request and the second dominant request, thereby obtaining the 2-dominant share, s_i for each user i.
+The total resources allocated to each user are also be tracked and recorded.
+At each step, the proposed scheduling algorithm picks a user whose 2-dominant share is the lowest among all users with tasks ready to run, and checks whether that user's task demand can be satisfied.
+If there are enough resources, then assign the desired resources to the picked user.
+Otherwise, the user waits until all her desired resources available.
 According to our assumption, the tasks from a user should have the same request vector, and we use variable D_i to denote the demand vector of user i.
-Once a launched task finishes, the user releases the task's resources and our 2-DF mechanism again selects the user with the smallest dominant share to run her task.
+Once a launched task finishes, the user releases the resources assigned to her, and our 2-DF mechanism again selects the user with the smallest 2-dominant share and decides if it is possible to run her task.
+If there are n users simultaneously in the system, the time complexity for each scheduling decision is O(logn) when we apply the a binary heap data structure to store 2d shares for users.